MorphTheMoth/Stella-Sora-Combat-Logger/docs/how-to-research-unreleased-characters.md

 Grep the namespace for `SummonMonster|SummonCfg|IsPlayerSummoned` to decide.
 Result: Eleanor = **yes** (drones, summon id 13700011, max 3); Karin = **no** (fish is a special FX entity).

+After finding a real monster summon, inspect the complete `SummonCfg`, especially `useSummonHit` (`UseSummonHit` in `MonsterSummonInfo`).
+Treat `useSummonHit = false` as the normal case where the minion is the hit source; do not explain or highlight that behavior in the character output.
+If `useSummonHit = true`, do not add a minion explanation or overview either.
+Use `docs/minions_combat_analysis.md` as the internal reference when checking the flag: it explains that the flag changes weapon/area hit-source selection and is separate from the minion's inherited actor stats. `summonAttrType` and `summonFollowType` control stat initialization separately.
+The output may still mention a summon when it is part of a skill mechanic, such as "spawns up to 3 drones," but must not add a separate minion combat overview.

 ---

 ## Step 6 — potentials and build grouping